 Joking aside, in this blog post I’m not going to go into the argument of whether or not page builders are good or bad.

-Unlike other reviews, there will be no declared winner.
-By the end of this comparison you should know which WordPress page builder is best for you.
+Unlike other Elementor vs Divi reviews, there will be no declared winner.
+By the end of this comparison you should know which of these two page builders is the best for you.

 Let’s start with the frontend interfaces.
 Both page builders are drag and drop, meaning you simply click on the desired element, then drag it into the position you want it to appear on your web page and drop it into place.
 It’s as easy as that.